How to Use the Taxonomy

-Some fallacies―such as Ambiguous Middle―are purple or violet―that is, a blend of red and blue―because they have both formal and informal aspects and are, therefore, subfallacies of both Formal and Informal Fallacy.
+Some fallacies―such as Ambiguous Middle―are purple or violet―that is, a blend of red and blue―because they have both formal and informal aspects and are, therefore, sub-fallacies of both Formal and Informal Fallacy.
 This means, of course, that formal and informal are not disjoint categories, as one might expect.
 This is because the fallacies in common to both categories have a formal and a linguistic dimension.
 For instance, Ambiguous Middle is a type of Four-Term Fallacy, thus violating the formal rules of categorical syllogisms; but it is also a type of Equivocation, an informal fallacy, since a single word stands for two of the four terms.

 The Taxonomy is more useful than the alphabetical index for studying the logical relationships between fallacies.
-To understand an individual fallacy, it may be helpful to move upward in the Taxonomy―that is, to the left―in order to understand the more general fallacy of which it is a subfallacy.
-Also, moving downward―that is, to the right―can help in understanding a general fallacy through seeing more specific versions of it.
+To understand an individual fallacy, it may be helpful to move upward in the NT―that is, to the left in the OT―in order to understand the more general fallacy of which it is a sub-fallacy.
+Also, moving downward in the NT―that is, to the right in the OT―can help in understanding a general fallacy through seeing more specific versions of it.